UDmonia/calm-on/README.md

 ## Functionality and MVP List

 **1. User Authentication**
-- Users must login or signup in order to use Lookbook's features.
+- Users must login or signup in order to use Calm On!'s features.

 ![login](readme_assets/login.gif)